j-easy/easy-rules/site/user-guide/rules-engine.md

 ## Create a default rules engine

-To create a default Easy Rules engine and register a rule, use the following snippet:
+To create a default rules engine and register a rule, use the following snippet:

 ```java
 RulesEngine<Rule> rulesEngine = new DefaultRulesEngine();